gridap/Gridap.jl/docs/src/modules/TensorValues.md

 ### Symbolic operations

-These generic functions get their methods from the `GridapSymbolicsExt` package extension, which loads when `Symbolics` is present.
+This generic function gets its methods from the `GridapSymbolicsExt` package extension, which loads when `Symbolics` is present.

 ```@docs
-lie_derivative
 symbolic_coordinates
 ```